McConnell says Trump's nominee to replace Ruth Bader Ginsburg "will receive a vote on the floor" of Senate

 "President Trump's nominee will receive a vote on the floor of the United States Senate," McConnell said in a statement on Friday evening.

 McConnell blocked the confirmation of nominee Merrick Garland to the Supreme Court after Justice Antonin Scalia died in February 2016, saying it was too close to the election to fill an empty seat on the court.
 Garland was nominated by President Obama, a Democrat.
-However, McConnell has said he would not follow this rule if a seat suddenly became vacant ahead of the November election, as President Trump would nominate a conservative justice.
+However, McConnell has said he would not do the same if a seat suddenly became vacant ahead of this year's election, as President Trump would nominate a conservative justice.

 In his statement on Friday, McConnell argued that it was not hypocritical to vote on a vacancy so close to the election after refusing to do so four years earlier, as the Republican Party now controls both the Senate and the White House.